usemanusai/CodeMAD/README.md

 7. **Use** `/help` command to explore all capabilities after mode selection

 **Key Benefits:**
-- **No more automatic development** - you choose what you need
+- **Full agent orchestration in both modes** - collaborative intelligence always preserved
+- **Same specialized agents, different output format** - Documentation vs. Implementation
-- **Perfect for AI platforms** like Gemini Gems where you want documentation, not code
+- **Perfect for AI platforms** like Gemini Gems where you want agent-collaborated documentation
-- **Professional handoff documents** ready for VS Code developers
+- **Professional handoff documents** with multi-agent expertise ready for VS Code developers
-- **Complete development option** still available when needed
+- **Complete development option** with same agent collaboration for full implementation

-This provides instant access to both documentation generation and full AI agent orchestration capabilities with explicit user control over the workflow.
+This provides instant access to full AI agent orchestration capabilities with explicit user control over the output format while maintaining collaborative intelligence in all workflows.

 ---